Williams and Walker (The Knick): Plot

 Thackery (Clive Owen) informs the staff about his plan in separating conjoined twins, Zoya and Nika (Miranda and Rebecca Gruss).
 The surgery will last three hours, and he has asked Henry (Charles Aitken) to film the event with a motion picture camera.

 Cornelia (Juliet Rylance) discovers that August (Grainger Hines) paid guards to allow diseased immigrants into the country, rather than spend the extra money to return them to their home country.
 Later, she is confronted by Hobart (Gary Simpson), who had men follow her in her investigation for Speight's death.
 He berates her for not being there for Phillip (Tom Lipinski), even going as far as to say that she should be pregnant by this point.
 This prompts Cornelia to tell Phillip that they are moving out, but Phillip dismisses her concerns.

 The hospital staff attends a ball, with Thackery taking Abigail (Jennifer Ferrin) with him.
 The event includes a performance by Bert Williams and George Walker, a vaudeville comedy act featuring them in blackface.
 The crowd erupts in laughter at their jokes, but Opal (Zaraah Abrahams) is angered at the act.
 She later asks August over the position for Edwards (André Holland), questioning how there cannot be a place for Edwards at the Knick while the Robertsons allow a vaudeville comedy act mocking them.

 Thackery visits a tombstone at the graveyard.
 He is questioned by one of the keepers, revealing that the tombstone belongs to a girl he failed to save during a surgery.
 He spent $65 on the tombstone, feeling she deserved to grow up and have a life.
 Later, he and Gallinger (Eric Johnson) watch Edwards perform a surgery.
 Unbeknownst to everyone, Gallinger applied more curare, causing the patient to almost die when Edwards injects him.
 Gallinger steps in and saves the patient, as he knows the procedure.
-This event shakes Edwards, as he feels humilliated by having the surgery saved by Gallinger.
+This event shakes Edwards, as he feels humiliated by having the surgery saved by Gallinger.